 When the cake is cool, make the glaze.

 Add 1/4 cup passion fruit juice and the confectioners’ sugar to a medium bowl.
 Whisk until combined, smooth, and glossy.
-If the mixture is too thick, gradually add more passion fruit juice until you reach a consistency that’s to your liking.
+If the mixture is too thick, gradually add more passion fruit juice until a teaspoon or two at a time it reaches a consistency that’s to your liking.

 Spoon the glaze over the cake.
 Garnish with toasted coconut flakes.